-At all times there must be a Chief Officer or acting Battalion Chief or Acting Battalion Chief on duty or available.
+At all times there must be a Battalion Chief or Acting Battalion Chief on duty or available.

 Association members shall not engage in a business or calling while off duty on sick leave with pay or disability leave with pay that would aggravate the injury, prolong the time required to be off duty, or exceed the number of hours being worked before the injury.